 Josh Hornung at Hornung Technology Services, which specializes in IT Support and Cyber Security services said, “A good unique password for each site is step one.
 Enabling two-factor or multi-factor authentication everywhere you can is step two.
 Too many people use the same password across many accounts, which is how a lot of this stuff happens nowadays.”

 Even the professionals aren’t immune.
 Hornung knew of an IT professional at a different company who got hacked.
 He said the attackers “stole a spreadsheet where he kept all of his clients’ logins and security info.”
 From there, they “started logging into his clients and infecting them with ransomware.”

 On a company level, you can either build your systems correctly on the front end and save yourself a world of hurt, or you can fix the problem retroactively and pay dearly for it.
 And no matter what: the right time to start fixing what’s broken is right now.
 To quote Hornung, “It’s wild out there!”

 How Does PayReel Keep Clients Safe?

 With the mountains of personally identifiable information we handle each day, security is hugely important to us.
 We train our employees regularly on cybersecurity and we pay people to try to infiltrate our systems just to find vulnerabilities.
-At this point, such penetration tests might be a good idea for most companies—even those who only handle smaller scale data.
+At this point, such penetration tests might be a good idea for most companies—even those that only handle smaller-scale data.

 That might not seem very glamorous, but in this case, boring is exactly what you want.
 If your systems are secure, hackers may be inclined to move along to the low-hanging fruit and leave you alone.
 Either that or you can become fluent in Russian and start operating all of your business in Russian. (in Russian or in Russia?) нет?
 Okay, well then get on it.